sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

 Secondly, we have an `entrypoint.sh` script.
 This will copy the built artifacts and the desired `Dockerfile` to `/tmp/build`.

-Finally, copy the directory `dockerfiles` into the image at `/dockerfiles`.
+Finally, we copy the directory `dockerfiles` into the image at `/dockerfiles`.
 This will allow us to keep a handful of `Dockerfiles` in order to build different types of projects.